 It was founded in 1129 as a Benedictine Priory by Robert Earl of Gloucester, the illegitimate son of Henry 1.
 The nave survives from 1129 but the tower was added around 1374.
 The south aisle was widened and rebuilt in 1698.
 The porch dates from the late 18th century, and the north aisle was rebuilt in 1864.

-The Priory Church has benefited from a recent £4 million restoration, conservation and development programme.It was closed between October 2009 and re-opened in July 2011.
+The Priory Church has benefited from a £4 million restoration, conservation and development programme which lasted from October 2009 until it re-opened in July 2011.

 The Heritage Lottery Fund provided a £3.2 million grant and the St James Priory Charity was required to match fund £1.2 million pounds.